lchdl/NLL_anomaly_detection/README.md

 ## 4. Prepare your data

 In this example we used two datasets, [HCP](https://www.humanconnectome.org/study/hcp-young-adult/data-releases) (Human Connectome Project) and [ATLAS](http://fcon_1000.projects.nitrc.org/indi/retro/atlas.html) (Anatomical Tracings of Lesions After Stroke).
 They are all publicly avaliable.
 HCP dataset provides healthy MRI T1-weighted scans and ATLAS dataset provides T1-weighted scans of chronic stroke patients.
-Here are the examples of the downloaded images, you need to check if the appearances of the downloaded images are similar with the following examples:
+Here is a screenshot of the downloaded images, you need to check if the appearances of the downloaded images are similar with the following example:

 <p align="center">
   <img